feats/radiaction/packages/radiaction/examples/with-glob-loader/README.md

 ## Code Structure

-* `/application` is a symlink to the [rick-morty-application](../.rick-morty-application).
+* `/application` is a symlink to the ["Rick and Morty" application](../.rick-morty-application).
 It contains the independent logic of the application (actions, reactions and a controller).
 * `/distribution` contains the runners that will respond to the applications' actions, processing the reactions.

 ## Infrastructure